DmitrL-dev/AISecurity/docs/reference/engines-expert-deep-dive-en.md

 ### 7.2.
 Implementation

 > [!CAUTION] > **This is a SIMULATION, not real FHE!**
-> For production, use Microsoft SEAL / OpenFHE / TenSEAL.
+> For production use Microsoft SEAL / OpenFHE / TenSEAL.

 ```python
 class HomomorphicEngine: